lisaro82/Arvato-Financial-Services/README.md

 Clustering is a method of unsupervised learning, where each datapoint or cluster is grouped to into a subset or a cluster, which contains similar kind of data points.

-We will first use the PCA in order to reduce the dimensionamity of our dataset and than we will create a GMM (Gaussian Mixture Model) model.
+We will first use the PCA in order to reduce the dimensionamity of our dataset and than we will create a GMM (Gaussian Mixture Model) models and KMean models.

 A Gaussian mixture model is a probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.

 The GMM is different from K-Means as it will not try to Hard assign data points to a cluster, but rather will use the probability of a sample to determine the feasibility of it belonging to a cluster.

-The main avantage for using this type of clustering on our dataset is that it will not bias the cluster sizes to have specific structures as does K-Means (Circular).
+K-means clustering is a type of unsupervised learning, which is used when you have unlabeled data (i.e., data without defined categories or groups).
+The goal of this algorithm is to find groups in the data, with the number of groups represented by the variable K. The algorithm works iteratively to assign each data point to one of K groups based on the features that are provided.
+Data points are clustered based on feature similarity.
+The results of the K-means clustering algorithm are:
+    - The centroids of the K clusters, which can be used to label new data
+    - Labels for the training data (each data point is assigned to a single cluster)

 #### Supervised modeling